Syllabus for STA-201

 The final exam is three hours long and covers modules 5 and 6 of the course (textbook chapters 8, 9, 10, 12, 13, 14, and 15).
 It consists of twenty multiple-choice questions.

 The exam is open book, but not open notes.
-In this regard you are permitted to use only a scientific (nongraphing) calculator and the authorized textbook.
-But you are not allowed to consult a solutions manual, notes of any kind (including graded or ungraded activities), or any other reference sources or sources of information.
+In this regard you are permitted to use only the authorized textbook.
+You are not allowed to consult a solutions manual, notes of any kind (including graded or ungraded activities), or any other reference sources or sources of information.
 The use of blank scratch paper for doing math calculations is permitted during online test administrations.

 Statement about Cheating